MarkArts/monadjs/README.md

 # MONADJS

-Some typescript code related to monas to help me learn what monads, functors and applicatives are.
+Some typescript code related to monads to help me learn what monads, functors and applicatives are.

 So far this implements a type-safe infinite list of Fibonacci numbers with the